nschlia/ffmpegfs/INSTALL.md

       See the Autoconf documentation.
     autoreconf: /usr/bin/autoconf failed with exit status: 1

-You are probably missing out on pkg-config, either it is not installed or not in path. "apt-get install pkg-config" (on Debian or equivalent on other Linux distributions) should help.
+You are probably missing out on pkg-config; either it is not installed or not in path. "apt-get install pkg-config" (on Debian or equivalent on other Linux distributions) should help.

 ### If the videotag.php script does not work under PHP7